 - they interfere with work, social, or other parts of your life.

-There are many different types and forms of OCD, too many to list in one blog.
+There are many different types and forms of Obsessive Compulsive Disorder, too many to list in one blog.
 The 4 main types are:

 - Checking – this can include checking alarms, locks, ovens, lights, etc.